xiix0/scam/README.md

-This life is yours.
-Some of it was given to you; the rest, you made yourself.
+This night methinks is but the daylight sick.
+		-- William Shakespeare, "The Merchant of Venice"